-- 1. Base Bid: Remove, sand, prepare and paint existing wood doors and frames in all 97 Apartment Units of the Bernice Crawley High Rise is included in the Base Bid.
-Existing hardware to remain. - 2.
-Alternate: Existing doors to remain as is.
+- 1. Base Bid: Remove, sand, prepare and refinish existing wood doors in all 97 Apartment Units of the Bernice Crawley High Rise is included in the Base Bid. - 2.
+Alternate: Existing Doors to remain.

 J. Alternate No. G-010 Title: Replace Ceramic Tile Flooring